ucsd-ml-arts/generative-text-yifan/README.md

   What's the difference between redneck newwworts because of sister was aball and sock. *sees a   car warseboard.
 I say, "Zapo I tried     to go had sex in a couple having camping and be onling a skeletarn to his "Althe Savavo.
 My elem   and i am sitting in. after learning   about you smack yourself for me!
 My anteactors for black moves.

-  What do you call a group of Moses on her period?
+  what do you call a group of Moses on her period?
 Her aide England consed to look out sick right now.
 It's easily from being sending my   tweets month shitty Boyfriend: Nobody to sleep.
 They spend my pen?
 You name movie.

   He was a real gentlemen and always opened the fridge door for me.